Bee Movie

 Quick summary and important considerations

-A young bee named Barry graduates and realizes humans are taking all the honey!
-He decides to sue humanity to get it back and protect his bee friends.
+A young bee named Barry learns that humans are taking honey without permission, so he decides to sue them to protect his bee family and their work.

 Detailed Analysis